puppimaniax13/MusicDiscsPlus-Remastered-FABRIC/README.md

 "item.musicdiscsplus-pupp.disc_010.desc": "Artist - Song Name",
 ...}
 ```
 You can format how you want the music disc to be displayed with this code.
 Each name will correspond with what you put for the music in the sounds file.
-If your file is titled "**disc_004.ogg**" then you will need to change the ```json "item.musicdiscsplus-pupp.disc_004.desc": "Ben Prunty - Color Sky",``` line to match the song you put for "**disc_004.ogg**".
 The proper Minecraft formating would be `"Artist - Song Name"`

 #### Do this for each song that you add to keep track of which disc they are inside of Minecraft.

 ____________

+## Contributers

+At the moment I am a Solo-Developer, a team/group would be nice to work with.
+I do not have a discord server either but feel free to contact me if you want to start or have me join your team.
+Any role would be nice, even someone to maintain a discord server.